lupyuen/lupyuen.github.io/src/lvgl4.md

 - Poll for __LVGL Input__

-To execute LVGL Tasks periodically, we do this in our JavaScript __Render Loop__: [feature-phone.js](https://github.com/lupyuen/pinephone-lvgl-zig/blob/main/feature-phone.js#L123-L154)
+To execute LVGL Tasks periodically, we do this in our JavaScript __Render Loop__ (pic above): [feature-phone.js](https://github.com/lupyuen/pinephone-lvgl-zig/blob/main/feature-phone.js#L123-L154)

 ```javascript
 // Main Function